 - The award may be given for a single exceptional paper, a body of work, or for lifetime contributions.

-Nominations for the 2016 Boruch Award should be sent to Howard White at email@example.com by 31 August 2017.
-This should include a letter of nomination (no more than two pages) and the nominee's CV.
+Nominations for the 2020 Boruch Award should be sent to [email protected] by 30 April 2020.
+Please include a letter of nomination (no more than two pages) and the nominee's CV.

-The Nominations Committee is comprised of members of the Campbell Technical Advisory Group & the final decision rests with the Campbell Board following a recommendation by the Nominations Committee.
+The nominations committee is comprised of members of the Campbell Technical Advisory Group.
+The final decision rests with the Campbell Board following a recommendation by the committee.